nrfconnect/sdk-nrf/doc/nrf/ug_fw_update.rst

 :doc:`mcuboot:imgtool` is a Python tool maintained by MCUboot that handles public/private key pairs.

-It is also available as a PyPI package that you can install via ``pip``.
+It is also available as a PyPI package that you can install using ``pip``.
 However, when working within the |NCS| framework, it is recommended to use the script that is included in the fork of MCUboot used by the |NCS|.

 See below for examples of imgtool used to create some commonly used key types: